-Tenor Robert Stahley joined the Domingo-Colburn-Stein Young Artist Program in the 2019/20 season and made his debut as Parpignol in La Boheme.
+Tenor Robert Stahley joined LA Opera's young artist program in the 2019/20 season and made his debut as Parpignol in La Boheme.

 He was a member of the Benenson Young Artist Program at Palm Beach Opera for their 2018/19 season, where he covered the roles of Alfredo in La Traviata and Alfred in Die Fledermaus.
 Recent engagements include the title role in The Tales of Hoffmann with Arbor Opera Theater, the tenor soloist in the St. Matthew Passion with the Amherst Bach Festival, and joining the Santa Fe Opera’s Young Artist Program for the summer of 2019.